cityssm/faster-web-projects/README.md

 # FASTER Web Projects

-**A list of the City's several projects related to the [FASTER Web fleet management system](https://fasterasset.com/products/fleet-management-software/).**
+**A list of the City's several open source projects related to the [FASTER Web fleet management system](https://fasterasset.com/products/fleet-management-software/).**

 _All of these projects are completely unofficial and are in no way affiliated with or endorsed by FASTER Asset Solutions or Transit Technologies._

 ## Applications

 [**FASTER Web Helper**](https://github.com/cityssm/faster-web-helper)<br />
 A service to support integrations with the FASTER Web fleet management system.

 [**Userscripts for FASTER Web**](https://cityssm.github.io/userscripts/#userscripts-for-faster-web)<br />
 Web browser userscripts to help with common irks in FASTER Web.